-However here are still rice field views and open spaces in Canggu.
-Also the spectacular Tanah Lot temple is close by, as is the equally spectacular Nirmala golf course.
+However here are still rice field views and open spaces in Canggu, particularly away from the coast.
+Also the spectacular Tanah Lot temple is close by.
 For families apart from the beach, there is horse riding, and a great range of indoor and outdoor sports and activities at the Finns Rec Club, including Splash Waterpark, Bounce Trampolining, Strike Bowling and Cubby House kids soft play area.

 Tegal Besar Beach – 60 minutes North East from Airport

 Tegal Besar Beach is a black sand beach that stretches for several miles from the North of Sanur, most of the way to East Bali.
 If you want to fall asleep with the sound of crashing waves, enjoy some fantastic views out over the ocean, swim in a spectacular infinity pool, and then enjoy some great food at the villa with friends and family then this is the location for you.